Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README.md

 ### CORS settings

 For the purpose of the sample, **cross-origin resource sharing** (CORS) is enabled for **all** domains and methods, using the Express.js cors middleware.
 This is insecure and only used for demonstration purposes here.
 In production, you should modify this as to allow only the domains that you designate.
 If your web API is going to be hosted on **Azure App Service**, we recommend configuring CORS on the App Service itself.
+This is illustrated in [app.js](./API/app.js):

 ```javascript
 const express = require('express');